 Etsy Payments is the main way for you to accept payments through Etsy.
 If you don’t use Etsy Payments, your options include accepting payment by mail or arranging a different payment method directly with the buyer.

 You also have the option of buying subscription packages that can help you grow your business.
 The prices for these are as follows:

-- Plus: Around CAD$13.30 a month (price varies based on exchange rate).
+Plus: Around CAD$13.20 a month (price may vary based on exchange rate).
 This package includes customizable shop options, bonus listings and advertising credit as well as a range of other tools.